Sculpture (August Rodin and Anna Mahler)

 - Washington DC - National Gallery (Lotte Walter) (Model B).
 The one Alma gave to Bruno Walter (1876-1962).

 - Canada - University of Western Ontario (Alfred Rosé) (Model B).
 The one Alma gave to Justine (Ernestine) Rose-Mahler (1868-1938).
 Now in the Music Library of the University of Western Ontario, London, Canada.
-Gustav Mahler-Alfred Rosé Collection - University of Western Toronto.
+Gustav Mahler-Alfred Rosé Collection - University of Western Ontario.

 - Vienna - Staatsoper (Model B).
 The one Alma gave to Vienna State Opera in 1931 for the 20th anniversary of Mahlers death was destroyed by the nazi's.
 She gave another one to the city of Vienna in 1948 as a replacement.